-The launch of Spitzer was followed by two-month in-orbit checkout and one-month science verification phases which were paced by the cooldown of the telescope.
+The launch of Spitzer was followed by two-month in-orbit checkout and one-month science verification phases which were paced by the cool down of the telescope.
 Execution of the Spitzer science program began on 1 December 2003, and the first public data release and naming of the observatory occurred later that month.
 During this time, the project organization was changed to one more appropriate for the operations phase of the mission, as is shown in Figure 2.2.
 In this transition, Lockheed Martin Sunnyvale was superseded by Lockheed Martin Denver, who took responsibility for spacecraft operations.
 Ball Aerospace monitored the performance of the cryogenic system and estimated the amount of helium remaining.
 Day-to-day responsibility for the science instruments was transferred, by pre-agreement, from the instrument teams to the Spitzer Science Center.
-The Ball Aerospace support ended with the depletion of the helium and the transfer to the Spitzer warm mission.
-Also at this time, the operational responsibilities of the Spitzer Science Center for the IRS and MIPS instruments terminated since they are not used in the warm mission.
+The Ball Aerospace support ended with the depletion of the helium and the transition to the Spitzer warm mission.
+Also at this time, the operational responsibilities of the Spitzer Science Center for the IRS and MIPS instruments terminated since they were not used in the warm mission.

-Figure 2.2: Spitzer Project organization during operations phase, 2003-2013.
+Figure 2.2: Spitzer Project organization during operations phase, 2003-2020.
 This diagram portrays functional responsibilities rather than reporting paths.